KM Software

 2. Declarative Knowledge

-As the name suggests, this form of knowledge refers to the information that simply states facts or describes something without proposing any related actions.
+As the name suggests, this type of knowledge refers to the information that simply states facts or describes something without proposing any related actions.

 In the example of the performance metrics report, declarative knowledge would be the raw data like number of customer inquiries received, average response time, or customer satisfaction ratings.